Intrapersonal

 When you disagree with a peer, how do you signal it?
 How long does it take you?

-What do you do when a conversation gets uncomfortable and no one is speaking?
+What do you do when a conversation gets uncomfortable and no one else is speaking?

 How to Use